phoebewong/Stat149-Final-Project/preprocessing/preprocessing.md

-This markdown files cleans the Acute Myocardial Infraction (AMI) dataset, taken from the Canvas course page.
+This markdown files cleans the Acute Myocardial Infarction (AMI) dataset, taken from the Canvas course page.
 The step by step pre-processing actions are outlined below.

 First we read in the dataset